Idnan/bash-guide/README.md

 If any of these directories did no already exist, they would be created as well.

 ### c. `pwd`
 Tells you which directory you currently are in.
 ```bash
 pwd
 ```

 ## 1.4.
-SSH, Informasi Sistem & Operasi Jaringan
+SSH, System Info & Network Operations

 <table>
    <tr>